 As far as my succubi go, they are a bit unusual on purpose.
 The battle succubi essentially have abandoned what it means to be succubi (despite being born and usually raised as normal succubi), and decided to act like a bunch of warriors instead (which makes them more or less outcast by the rest of succubus society).
 The normal succubi will seduce any mortals they find (and will otherwise act like the succubi you are familiar with while in the mortal world), but considering that they are not governed by emotions themselves, they realize that it would be a waste of time for them to try to seduce their fellow succubi (they probably seduce battle demons, but that is not shown in-game), and they will likely be insulted if you try to make an emotional appeal.
 I consider the key parts of a succubus to be: 1.
 Having intercourse with them as a mortal is generally a bad idea (in this case draining the life force of the victim), 2.
 The succubus has some way to make the mortal want to have intercourse with them anyways (in this case being able to make themselves stunningly beautiful), and 3.
 The succubus benefits in some way from having intercourse with a mortal (in this case they gain valuable life force, which they rely upon to survive).

-For convenience, I have provided two download links.
-The top one is provided by the webhost mentioned here: https://www.tfgamessite.com/phpbb3/viewtopic.php?f=4&t=10514, which is a bit nicer, but it is apparently only available for Europe and North America, whereas the dropbox link should be available everywhere but is not quite as user-friendly.
+A couple small notes on the download links: For convenience, I have provided two download links.
+One of them is provided by the webhost mentioned here: https://www.tfgamessite.com/phpbb3/viewtopic.php?f=4&t=10514, which is a bit nicer, but it is apparently only available for Europe and North America, whereas the dropbox link should be available everywhere but is not quite as user-friendly.
+To download the game using the dropbox link, you must click on the small download button on the top right of the resulting screen, please ignore dropbox's failed attempt to display the game directly on that screen.

 Known bug: looking at yourself while reading the passage about battle demons will result in an endless loop of return links.